 How to Choose: A Decision Framework

-If you sell workshop programs — multi-session series with curriculum, recordings, and enrolled students: a course platform with Zoom integration gives you the full package.
-Ruzuku offers the tightest Zoom integration with automatic timezone-adjusted reminders.
+If you sell workshop programs — multi-session series with curriculum, recordings, and enrolled students: a course platform with integrated live sessions gives you the full package.
+Ruzuku offers built-in video meetings (no separate Zoom account) plus a Zoom integration when you need breakout rooms or larger groups, with automatic timezone-adjusted reminders on both.
 Teachable and Thinkific work with more manual setup.

 If you run one-off webinars for marketing — lead generation events, launch webinars, free public talks: Crowdcast or Demio.
 They're purpose-built for events with beautiful registration pages and automatic replays.
 You don't need course structure for standalone events.